balle/balu-wiki/programming/lisp/basics.rst

 * (equal "abc" "abc") -> t
 * check numbers with =
 * (= 1 1) -> t
+* check symbols with eq
+* check everything else with equal

 * if else